 Eden Hazard’s 22nd minute penalty decided the 137th FA Cup final, as Chelsea defeated Manchester United 1-0 at Wembley.

-It was the day of the Royal wedding, as Prince Harry was marrying Meghan Markle, less than 30 miles from the national stadium.
+It was the day of the Royal wedding with Prince Harry marrying Meghan Markle less than 30 miles from the national stadium.
 And Phil Jones had a royal gift of his own, as he lunged into Hazard in the penalty box, to gift Chelsea the penalty that would win them the 2018 FA Cup.

 The Belgian dusted himself down to take the penalty and sent David De Gea the wrong way, slotting the penalty coolly in the bottom right of the goal.

 United had the lion’s share of possession but rarely threatened in the first half, with the first good chance of the game going to Chelsea, as Jones’ errant pass found its way to Hazard, who couldn’t find a way past De Gea with his left foot from an acute angle.

 With Romelu Lukaku not fit enough to start, the Red Devils lacked a presence up front, and Marcus Rashford looked uncomfortable playing on the right, in this tactical affair between the two clubs.